Bedford Hills Correctional Facility for Women

-Bedford Hills Correctional Facility for Women a women's prison in the town of Bedford, New York, is the largest women's prison in New York state.
+Bedford Hills Correctional Facility for Women, a women's prison in the town of Bedford, New York, is the only maximum security New York State women's prison.
 The prison previously opened under the name Westfield State Farm in 1901.
-It lies just outside the hamlet and census-designated place Bedford Hills.
+It lies just outside the hamlet and census-designated place Bedford Hills, New York.

 Facility

 Bedford Hills Correctional Facility (formerly Bedford Hills Correctional Institution) is one of three New York facilities exclusively for women, the others being Albion Correctional Facility, and Taconic Correctional Facility.
 Taconic, a medium/minimum-security prison, lies directly across the street from Bedford Hills, while Albion is located in western New York between Rochester and Buffalo.

+The site has been known as the New York State Reformatory for Women at Bedford Hills, and later as Westfield State Farm.
+Under the name Westfield State Farm, it housed 487 women in 1930, and 645 in 1940.

-Its family-centered program, founded by Sister Elaine Roulet, has served as a model for other prison programs in the United States and is considered the standard for innovative family-centered programs.
+A prison nursery was first established upon the opening of the prison, in 1901.
+The current incarnation, Bedford Hills' family-centered program, was founded by Sister Elaine Roulet.
+It has served as a model for other prison programs in the United States and is considered the standard for innovative family-centered programs.

-A prison nursery was established in 1901.
 Mothers incarcerated there are separate from the general population, in the Infant Development Center located on a single floor of one of the buildings.
 Those who wish to participate in the program must not have had any involvement with child welfare authorities in the past, nor can anyone who has been convicted of a violent crime.
 Children are allowed to stay in the nursery until 12 months (one year), although this can be extended up to 18 months (1 1/2 years) so the mother can be released with her child.
 As of 2015 it is the longest operating prison nursery in the U.S.

 In the post–Furman v.
 Georgia period, from the time New York reinstated the death penalty in 1995 until its repeal in 2007, Bedford Hills prison was designated as having the state death row for women.
 However, New York State did not execute anyone during that time, nor since 1963.